 There have been no animal or human studies on the use of superparamagnetic iron oxide contrast during breastfeeding.
-The iron contrast media, which are rarely used, are very similar chemically to iron dextran and other injectable iron products which carry no risk to the breastfed infants.
+Superparamagnetic iron oxide is similar to other injectable iron products which are not expected to cause risks to a breastfed child.

-There is no information available about exposures that a father has to MRI (with or without gadolinium contrast).
+There is no information available about exposures that a father has to MRI (with or without contrast).
 In general, a father’s exposures are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 Please click here for references